emodeco/SSDL/README.md

 **(3) Supervised emotion state prediction.** After training the LSTM autoencoder, we only used the encoder part to compute the hidden state h_t at each time step t.
 We then averaged the hidden representations across all time steps within the trial as s_n.
 We then related the hidden representation s_n  to the valence/arousal rating in that trial, i.e., y_n, via a two-layer multi-layer perceptron (MLP) regressor for fine-grained prediction of continuous valence/arousal ratings.
 To classify coarse-grained discretized valence and arousal states, we first transformed the continuous valence or arousal ratings into discrete categories.
 Similar to the emotion state prediction decoder, we used a two-layer MLP classifier.

-The model fitting, prediction and evaluation scripts are included under [./model](./model)
+Scripts for model construction, fitting, prediction, evaluation, and visualization are included in the [./model](./model)

 # Licence